o-jasper/merkletree/lua/merkle/readme.md

 Merkle trees are merely tested by making the tree and true/false proofs, and checking for no false negatives/positives.

+Statements are tested, no testing for false positives yet.

 It is important to know what is actually tested.
 These tests run on random data and examples.
 It might be good to look for edge cases.